psychopy/psychopy/docs/source/hardware/egiNetStation.rst

 * Now, copy and paste the following code component to your trials routine in the Begin Routine tab to send a trigger when your stimulus routine begins (or whichever routine you want to send triggers from)::

     #Send trigger to NetStation - Change 'stim' to
-    #a meaningful trigger for your experiment.
+    #a meaningful trigger for your experiment **of no more than four characters**.
 You can
     #also set the trigger in a conditions file.

     eci_client.send_event(event_type = 'stim')